tdstein/personal-blog/README.md

 ## Deployment

-Commits the master branch are automiatcally deployed using [GitHub Pages](https://pages.github.com/).
+Commits to the master branch are automatically deployed using [GitHub Pages](https://pages.github.com/).

 ## Built With